Chapter 2 : Impression

 “Why do we not have you in our records, Miss Synder?”

 Draco’s expression became frustrated and he leaned forward once more, “You said—“

 “I said,” Anaxandra interjected, “I would tell you what you needed to know, and that question is irrelevant.”

 “Not terrified, you dim-witted buffoon.
-I’m being careful,” Anaxandra replied, rolling her eyes.
+I’m being careful,” Anaxandra replied and rolled her eyes.
 Now he was just insulting her.
 “You know as well as I do there are eyes and ears everywhere that belong to some very dangerous people.”

 This was killing Anaxandra.
 She couldn’t stand giving up information this easily, but her options were limited.
-She was the only one of her family left alive and she needed to stay that way.
-She needed to find out who was hunting her, and why.
-She couldn’t do that from Azkaban.
+There were hundreds, possibly thousands, of lives at stake.
+Not to mention, she needed to find out who was hunting her, and why.
+It was something she couldn’t do that from Azkaban.
 “I’m in a…family business, I guess you could say.”